 In March 2022 Council commissioned Lutra Consultants Limited to carry out a study of a long-term water supply strategy for future-proofing the public water supply in Whitianga.

-The study is being undertaken in two stages:
+The study is being carried out in two stages:

 The need for a water supply strategy